 How do I provide feedback about the proposal preparation demo site?

 The Give Feedback button is displayed on all demo site proposal pages for proposals created in the demo site.
 When this button is clicked, a new browser tab will open and displays the Research.gov Feedback page.
-Select the Proposal Preparation Demo Site option under Site Area to submit feedback about the demo site.
+Select the Prepare and Submit Proposals option under Site Area to submit feedback about the demo site.
 Demo site feedback from users will help NSF improve the site, as well as identify potential enhancements to improve the user experience when preparing proposals in the Research.gov Proposal Submission System.

 How does the research community access the proposal preparation demo site?